ROSALIND-BIO/Rosalind-Technical-Challenge/README.md

 2. All custom Django ORM models should live within the `rosalind` app.
 3. Modifications to Django ORM models should be properly addressed as migrations.
 4. You are allowed to create as many files as you want, and modify any files as well.
-5. You're allowed to add any libraries that you want, but they need to be properly added to the `requirements.txt` file.
+5. You are allowed to add any libraries that you want, but they need to be properly added to the `requirements.txt` file.

 #### Tasks